 The physiological static caused by a Western diet- unbalanced blood sugar, dysregulated appetite hormones, inflammation, just to name a few- makes inserting one’s self into the mindful decision to, say, “consult your gut” feel impossible.

-Not one of these statements helps our lone individuals, with histories of weight loss defeat, standing in their kitchens, better understand exactly what “enough” means.
+Not one of these statements helps our lone individual, with a history of weight loss defeat, standing in their kitchen, better understand exactly what “enough” means.

 Enough can be Measured

 When understood, “enough” becomes a “container” for what is sufficient and appropriate nutrition.
 This understanding empowers you to know “yes, I’ve now eaten enough”.